 We reached St Kilda around 10.45 am, were provided with flotation aids and got onto our little zodiac dinghy to go on shore.
 Back on land, our skippers left us in the experienced hands of the resident wildlife wardens, who explained a few rules about moving around the island.
 They also gave us tips and advice on where to walk, in which order to do it and how to behave if we had an encounter with an angry bird parent – it is the birds’ island after all!

 After this brief introduction, we were let loose and had over 4.5 hours to explore at our own pace.
 St Kilda is a Cultural and a Natural UNESCO World Heritage Site – the only site in Scotland that has this double status.

-From the Gap the next obvious natural site to visit, is the highest peak of the island, Conachair.
-It is about a 45 minute climb up the steep hillside.
+From the Gap, the next obvious natural site to visit, is the highest peak of the island, Conachair.
+It is about a 45-minute climb up the steep hillside.
 Unfortunately, the clouds were rolling in and covered the entire hill in a white blanket and the wind was picking up.
 Considering the no-barrier-situation, I decided not to risk anything climbing any higher and returned to the village.
-On a good day, the views from the top must be beautiful though – a full 360 degree view of all the islands and sea stacs of St Kilda.
+On a good day, the views from the top must be beautiful though – a full 360-degree view of all the islands and sea stacks of St Kilda.